YSH112288/Shuhui-Yang-CCPX5199-Final-Project/README.md

 ## Instructions on how to run this code

-Please import all the required packages and run the code in order.
+Please unzip the dataset, import all the required packages, and run the code in order.

 ## Dependencies or packages needed